 How to Research any Irish Surname

-“Sloinne” [pronounced shuh-LIN-a] is the Irish for surname.
-Here you will get a full appreciation of the diversity Irish surnames, according to "Sloinnte Gaedheal is Gall" (lit.
+The Irish Name Translator will give you a full appreciation of the diversity Irish surnames, according to "Sloinnte Gaedheal is Gall" (lit.
 Surnames of Gaels and Foreigners).
 This database will show you, for example:

 - how a family name like Considine was originally Mac Consaidín (anglicised McConsidine or Mac Considine).